|Credit Building Rating:||4.0 / 5|

 No rewards and limited perks

 Another major downside to consider with this card is that it doesn’t offer a rewards program.
-Since a handful of credit cards geared to consumers with average credit offer the opportunity to earn cash back – with some offering at least 1% back on every purchase you make – this is disappointing.
+Since a handful of credit cards geared to consumers with average credit offer the opportunity to earn cash back – with some offering at least 1% back on every purchase you make – this lack of rewards potential is disappointing.
 While you won’t have to pay to hold the Capital One Platinum card, you also won’t get rewarded for using it beyond its credit-building potential.
-The card’s value isn’t helped by its limited benefits, either, with shrug-worthy highlights including the ability to get a replacement card and a cash advance (depending on your available credit) if your card is lost or stolen, $0 fraud liability, and assistance if you become a victim of identity theft.
+The card’s limited benefits don’t help much either, with shrug-worthy highlights including the ability to get a replacement card and a cash advance (depending on your available credit) if your card is lost or stolen, $0 fraud liability for unauthorized charges, and assistance if you become a victim of identity theft.

 How does the Capital One Platinum card compare to other credit-building cards?